-A World in Balance: Why sustainability ambition is not translating to action world have drafted regulations that call for reduced emissions, started green taxation, and are enforcing stricter regulations and allowing grants and subsidies for meeting environmental standards.
+However, organizations who consider sustainability an obligation fail to realize that sustainability is fast becoming the "license to operate."
+Governments across the profit margin world have drafted regulations that call for reduced emissions, started green taxation, and are enforcing stricter regulations and allowing grants and subsidies for meeting environmental standards.
 For example, the EU is overhauling its Energy Taxation Directive, which taxes energy products such as motor fuel and electricity to ensure that the directive reflects its climate-neutral ambitions.27 Plastic pollution is another area that many governments are cracking down on.